Softnet-Free/softnet-ms/docs/guest/stateful.md

 ### 11.1.1.
 Guest clients by email

-If a Softnet user is not signed in to Softnet MS, a stateful client can be created on the guest page using the user's email.
-The guest page prompts the user to send a confirmation mail to the user's email and navigate to the URL from the email's inbox to create a client entity for the stateful guest client.
+If a Softnet user does not have a Softnet MS account, a stateful client can be created by an anonymous user in three steps.
+In the first step, the user opens the guest page using the URL displayed on the site.
+On the guest page, the user sends a confirmation mail to his/her email.
+In the second step, the user goes to their email and opens the confirmation mail from the inbox.
+In the third step, the user navigates to the URL from the confirmation mail, which takes him/her to the page called “New Guest Client by EMail”.
+This page contains a  "<span class="text-green">create a guest client</span>" button that, when clicked, creates a client entity for a stateful guest client.
 This type of clients are called "guest clients by email".
 In the image below, a guest page for "SITE_1" located at "<span style="color:#3399FF">http://ts.softnet-iot.org/guest.aspx?site=d8p585b3p</span>" is shown:

 ![]({{ site.baseurl }}{% link assets/images/image_guest.1_2.png %})

-In the next image, a guest client creation URL contained in the confirmation mail is opened:
+In the next image, a guest client creation URL contained in the confirmation mail is navigated:

 ![]({{ site.baseurl }}{% link assets/images/image_guest.1_3.png %})